-Most countries more or less take a systematic approach to the developments and implementation of AMPs, for LTO is a generic tendency.
-However, only a few countries have a set of AMPs covering all relevant ageing processes for all structures and structural components within the scope of LTO.
-An example of a consistent system of ageing management programmes for PWR and BWR type plants is given in Appendix IV, Table IV-1.
-A description of some AM programmes is given in Appendix IV.
+a set of AMPs covering all relevant ageing processes for all structures and structural components within the scope of LTO.
+An example of a consistent system of ageing management programmes for PWR and BWR type plants is given in Section IV.10, Table IV.7., as well as a description of some AM programmes.